 But won’t our competitors try to poach the firm’s “best people”?
 It’s the age-old question our friends in Human Resources can’t help but ask.

-Well, in honor of Hinge’s just-released 2020 Employer Brand Study, I’ll be exploring the reasons why employers and HR managers shouldn’t be afraid of personal brand building and how encouraging the development of their employees’ individual brands actually increases the overall visibility of a professional services brand, while simultaneously building the firm’s brand as an employer.
+Based on the latest data from the second edition of our Employer Brand Study, I’ll be exploring the reasons why employers and HR managers shouldn’t be afraid of personal brand building and how encouraging the development of their employees’ individual brands actually increases the overall visibility of a professional services brand, while simultaneously building the firm’s brand as an employer.

 Generally speaking, brand building is a crucial component of any firm’s marketing and business development process.
 In fact, “brand awareness” is a key metric used by high growth firms to measure the efficiency of their marketing efforts.
 We can also look at a firm’s brand in different capacities: overall as a firm, as an employer and at the individual level—the personal brand.